FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 Now, this new expression forces $x_1$ to come before $x_3$ in the order.
 Notice that the above extension takes place only at semantic level (i.e. during the construction of the expression tree).
 At algorithmic level, we will still be working over the original $\varphi$.
 For example after eliminating $x_3$ above in $\InsideOut$, $x_2$ is going to be eliminated from $\sum_{x_3}\psi'_{123}(x_1, x_2, x_3)$ by raising the original $\sum_{x_3}\psi_{13}(x_1, x_3)$ to the power of $|\Dom(X_2)|$ (using repeated squaring). \end{ex}

-\bdefn[Expression tree and precedence poset] Given an $\faq$ query $\varphi$ (as defined in Section~\ref{sec:faq-pbm}) with hypergraph $\calH$ and domain $\D$ where $\otimes$ is not idempotent under $\D$, let $K$ be the set of semiring aggregates and free variables (as define by \eqref{eqn:the:set:K}) and $\bar K:=[n]-K$ be the set of product aggregates.
-We define a new $\faq$ query $\varphi'$ with domain $\D$ and hypergraph $\calH'=([n], \calE')$ where
+\bdefn[Expression tree and precedence poset] Given an $\faq$ query $\varphi$ (as defined in Section~\ref{sec:faq-pbm}) with hypergraph $\calH$ and domain $\D$ where $\otimes$ is not idempotent under $\D$, let $K$ be the set of semiring aggregates and free variables (as defined by \eqref{eqn:the:set:K}) and $\bar K:=[n]-K$ be the set of product aggregates.
+We define an extended $\faq$ query $\varphi'$ with domain $\D$ and hypergraph $\calH'=([n], \calE')$ where

 and $\varphi': \prod_{i\in [f]} \Dom(X_i) \to \D$ is defined as

 where for each $S\cup\bar K\in \calE'$, $\psi'_{S\cup \bar K}: \prod_{i\in S\cup \bar K} \Dom(X_i) \to \D$ is defined as